-My name is James and I created Top 10 Website Hosting to offer something different compared to all the other so called “review” sites giving you false and misleading information.
+My name is James and I created Top 10 Website Hosting to offer something different compared to all the other so-called “review” sites giving you false and misleading information.
+We’ve collected data from many of the best web hosts out there and presented them in an easy to compare feature list which includes the server speed, uptime and customer service waiting times.

 When I was searching for a web host I was often given advice by “experts”, with no real concrete evidence that the hosts they were promoting were actually any good.
 After hours of research I’d finally pick a provider and move all my content, files and databases across (this takes hours!).